honojs/website/examples/pylon.md

 The Pylon API can be called using any GraphQL client library.
 For development purposes, it is recommended to use the Pylon Playground, which is a web-based GraphQL IDE that allows you to interact with your API in real-time.

-1. Start the Pylon server by running `bun run develop` in your project directory.
+1. Start the Pylon server by running `bun run dev` in your project directory.
 2. Open the Pylon Playground in your browser by navigating to `http://localhost:3000/graphql`.
 3. Write your GraphQL query or mutation in the left pane.